-6. Delegations to the Monitoring Officer
+7. Delegations to the Monitoring Officer

-MO1 The Monitoring Officer is authorised to:

-- a) institute, prosecute, defend, withdraw, conduct, settle or appeal any administrative action and/or any legal proceedings on behalf of the Development Corporation; - b) negotiate, issue, conclude and/or sign or execute any notice, document or agreement in any case where such action will facilitate, or be conducive or incidental to the carrying out of any decisions of the Development Corporation Board; or in any case where the Monitoring Officer considers that such action is necessary to protect the Development Corporation's

-- interests, or to further or achieve the objectives of the Development Corporation; and - c) settle or otherwise compromise any such administrative action or legal proceedings if they have been commenced or there are reasonable grounds for believing such actions or proceedings may be contemplated. - MO2 Authentication of documents and the use of the corporate seal. - MO3 After consulting, so far as practicable, with the Group Chief Executive Officer, Group Director of Finance & Resources, the Monitoring Officer will report to the Development Corporation Board if he/she considers that any proposal, decision or omission has given rise to or is likely to or would give rise to a contravention of any enactment or rule of law or any maladministration or failure as determined following an investigation by the Local Government Ombudsman.
-Such a report will have the effect of stopping the proposal or decision being implemented until the report has been considered. - MO4 To accept on behalf of the Development Corporation Board in-year changes to the membership of the Audit & Governance Committee and other workstreams established by the Board. - MO5 To make minor changes to the Constitution and its associated documents in order to reflect organisational or legislative change when the power remains unaltered. - MO6 To make any textual or grammatical corrections to the Constitution and its associated documents.
+- MO1 The Monitoring Officer is authorised to: - a) institute, prosecute, defend, withdraw, conduct, settle or appeal any administrative action and/or any legal proceedings on behalf of the Development Corporation; - b) negotiate, issue, conclude and/or sign or execute any notice, document or agreement in any case where such action will facilitate, or be conducive or incidental to the carrying out of any decisions of the Development Corporation Board; or in any case where the Monitoring Officer considers that such action is necessary to protect the Development Corporation's interests, or to further or achieve the objectives of the Development Corporation; and - c) settle or otherwise compromise any such administrative action or legal proceedings if they have been commenced or there are reasonable grounds for believing such actions or proceedings may be contemplated. - MO2 Authentication of documents and the use of the corporate seal. - MO3 After consulting, so far as practicable, with the Group Chief Executive Officer, Group Director of Finance & Resources and the Chief Operating Officer, the Monitoring Officer will report to the Development Corporation Board if he/she considers that any proposal, decision or omission has given rise to or is likely to or would give rise to a contravention of any enactment or rule of law or any maladministration or failure as determined following an investigation by the Local Government Ombudsman.
+Such a report will have the effect of stopping the proposal or decision being implemented until the report has been considered. - MO4 To accept on behalf of the Development Corporation Board in-year changes to the membership of the Audit & Governance Committee and other workstreams established by the Board. - MO5 To make minor changes to the Constitution and its associated documents in order to reflect organisational or legislative change when the power remains unaltered. - MO6 To make any textual or grammatical corrections to the Constitution and its associated documents. - MO7 Authentication of documents and the use of the corporate seal,.